Influencers say they were offered money to discredit the Pfizer vaccine. In France, some suspect Russia is behind it.

-Taking to Twitter earlier this week, French YouTuber Léo Grasset — also known as DirtyBiology said that he had received a “strange” proposal and attached screenshots of the request, which asked him to falsely tell followers that “the mainstream media ignores” the fact that the vaccine has been linked to a high death toll.
-The messages informed Grasset that the agency had a “colossal budget" and that if he wanted to work with the company he would have to hide sponsorship details from viewers.
+Taking to Twitter earlier this week, French YouTuber Léo Grasset — also known as DirtyBiology — said he had received a “strange” proposal and attached screenshots of the request, which asked him to falsely tell followers that “the mainstream media ignores” the fact that the vaccine has been linked to a high death toll.
+The messages informed Grasset that the agency had a “colossal budget” and that if he wanted to work with the company, he would have to hide sponsorship details from viewers.

-“I received a partnership proposal which consists of damaging the Pfizer vaccine on video,” he said, as he warned social media users that influential personalities were being targeted by conspirators who wanted to sow seeds of vaccine skepticism.
+“I received a partnership proposal, which consists of damaging the Pfizer vaccine on video,” he said, as he warned social media users that influential personalities were being targeted by conspirators who wanted to create vaccine skepticism.

-The Pfizer-BioNTech vaccine ― produced by a German and an American company ― is by far the most frequently administered coronavirus vaccine in France to date.
+The Pfizer-BioNTech vaccine ― produced by a German and an American company ― has by far been the most frequently administered coronavirus vaccine in France.

-The Wall Street Journal reported on Tuesday that the disinformation effort had triggered an investigation by French counterintelligence authorities, to examine whether the effort was orchestrated by the Russian government.
+The Wall Street Journal reported Tuesday that the disinformation effort had triggered an investigation by French counterintelligence authorities, to examine whether the Russian government orchestrated it.

 The French Defense and Health ministries did not immediately respond to a request for comment on Wednesday.